toppic-suite/toppic-suite/README.md

 ### Language setting

-On some Linux distributions, you might meet the problem "Could not loading a transcoding service".
+On some Linux distributions, you might have the problem "Could not loading a transcoding service".
 To fix this, please add following lines into your `.bashrc`.

 ```sh